- Audits are big business for both SAP and Oracle. However, they hide the percentage from customers and Wall Street.

-According to Dave Welsh of House of Brick Technologies, this case in 2015 was the first litigation of Oracle on VMware.
-Oracle did not like this case to be discussed because it shed light on something they would prefer to do in the shadows, which is Oracle’s pricing with respect to virtual machines.
+According to Dave Welsh of House of Brick Technologies, this case in 2015 was Oracle’s first litigation on VMware.
+Oracle did not like this case to be discussed because it shed light on something they would prefer to do in the shadows, which is Oracle’s pricing concerning virtual machines.
 Dave Welsh proposes that Oracle settled out of court so quickly with Mars because Oracle did not want its claims around Oracle on VMware tested in court.
 This is because they want to continue to bring these same audits with the same set of assertions against other customers, as his following quote attests.

 “I’m sorry that it appears Oracle opted not to appear in court.
 I’m also not the least bit surprised.
 In my opinion, Oracle appears interested in trying to see if it can get any more money out of any of its Oracle on VMware customers.
 It also appears to want to do that without a court’s evaluation.”

-And Arthur Beeman, who was the lead counsel for Mars, made the following statement regarding the outcome of the case.
+And Arthur Beeman, who was the lead counsel for Mars, made the following statement regarding the case’s outcome.